h06e/Heco/README.md

 - Isotropic or transversely isotropic reference media (aligned along axis 3)
 - Convergence criteria following Bellis and Suquet (2019), applied to both loading and residuals

----

-## Contributing

-Please note that this project may be phased out in favor of a newer Julia-based code currently under development at LMA.
-Contributions are still welcome during this transition period.